Shares in Condor Gold (LON:CNR) have tripled this year, following two key announcements and a resurgence in the gold price.

 Child certainly doesn’t rule it out.
 “I think we’re going to form a major bottom in the gold price this year,” he says.

 “I think that China will continue to devalue this year.
-I think we have hit a tipping point as gold redemptions out of ETFs in the last 3 years were snapped up in China and won’t come out of China; in recent weeks there have been net inflows into ETFs.
+I think we have hit a tipping point as gold redemptions out of ETFs in the last three years were snapped up in China and won’t come out of China; in recent weeks there have been net inflows into ETFs.
 We’re in a transitional year.
 Now’s the time to be in the metal.”